xlj44400/rpcs3/README.md

 ## License

 Most files are licensed under the terms of GNU GPLv2 License; see LICENSE file for details.
-Some files may be licensed differently; check appropriate file headers for details.
+Some files may be licensed differently; check appropriate file headers for details.-->